rust-lang/rfcs/text/2906-cargo-workspace-deduplicate.md

 ## Effect on `cargo metadata`

-Executing `cargo metadata` to learn about a crate graph will implicitly perform all subsitution defined in this proposal.
+Executing `cargo metadata` to learn about a crate graph will implicitly perform all substitution defined in this proposal.
 Consumers of `cargo metadata` will continue to get the same output they got before this proposal, meaning that implicit substitutions, if any, will be invisible to users of `cargo metadata`.